 Parabens are one of the most common preservatives in the cosmetic industry because they are classed as one of the least reactive.

 However, while parabens rarely cause a problem on normal skin, they are a known trigger for allergic dermatitis when used on wounds or eczema, especially in children.
-Parabens were Max’s nemesis and triggered his worst eczema flares.
+Parabens were our son’s nemesis and triggered his worst eczema flares.

 Another preservative to avoid is methylchloroisothiazolinone (MCI).
 MCI is often used in water-based cosmetics and rinse-off products despite being a proven chemical allergen and skin irritant.